Petronas Twin Towers, Malaysia

 Skybridge and Observation Deck Ticketing:

-No admission charge for children aged below 3 years.
+No admission charge for children under 3 years of age.

 Bizarre Experiences at Petronas Twin Towers